 What Is CareMatters II?

-CareMatters II offers you flexibility.
+This combination offers you flexibility.
 In the event you need long-term care, it provides long-term care benefits.
 However, if you never need care, the policy provides a death benefit or a return of premium option.

 How Does CareMatters II Work?

-CareMatters II uses the life insurance policy’s death benefit while you are alive to provide you with long-term care benefits
+CareMatters II uses the life insurance policy’s death benefit while you are alive to provide you with long-term care benefits.

 Between the accelerated death benefit and the LTC Extension of Benefits Rider, CareMatters II can offer you up to 7 years of long-term care benefits!